Lillybliss/Todo-App/README.md

 # Todo-App

-This project is a React Native mobile application that allows users to create a user profile for the to-do list application.
-The app includes features such as updating a user bio, creating and deleting tasks, and registering profiles using local storage.

-The components implemented in this project include:

-RegistrationScreen: form validation is used to create a user profile and save the login information on local storage.
-This information can then be used in the Login screen.
-AccountScreen: creates a user profile based on the user information that is stored in local storage & passed to different components through navigation parameters.
-UserBio: Allows the user to add and edit a bio on their profile.
-toggleShowCompleted: A toggle button for the user to filter tasks based on completion.
+Todo-App
+Todo-App is a React Native application for managing tasks and to-do lists.
+It allows users to create and delete tasks, as well as filter tasks based on completion.
+The app also allows users to register an account, storing their login data on local storage, and creating a user profile based on their information.

+Features
+Create and delete tasks
+Filter tasks by completion
+Account registration & login
+User profile

+My Contributions
+As the main contributor to this project, I set up the structure of the application through multiple stack navigators/screens.
+I implemented every screen along with the form validation for the user login/registration screens.
+I wrote the code that stores the personal information to local storage, then passes the information to their user profile through navigation parameters.
+For the to-do list, I wrote the code that allows users to add tasks and delete tasks.
+Specifically, I wrote the code for searching through the list of tasks based on completion and displaying the filtered results.
+Additionally, I helped with testing and debugging the app to ensure it was functioning correctly.

-View the app on GitHub pages:
+View the app on GitHub pages: https://lillybliss.github.io/Todo-App/